The slug club

 -Oh, ma’am!
 T’s not that bad!
 People, they need to be taken care of. ‘s what we do. »

--I wouldn’t have the patience. » Severus replied.
-And sure enough, he didn’t lie.
+-I wouldn’t have the patience. » And sure enough, he didn’t lie.

 -The job’s got its perks.
 It’s rewarding, when you do this right. »